FelipePardim/FinApi/README.md

 ## Project Requirements

-- [x] Deve ser possível criar umma conta
+- [ ] It must be possible to create an account.
-- [ ] Deve ser possível buscar o extrato bancário do cliente
+- [ ] It must be possible to search for the customer's bank statement.
-- [ ] Deve ser possível realizar um depósito
+- [ ] It must be possible to make a deposit.
-- [ ] Deve ser possível realizar um saque
+- [ ] It must be possible to withdraw.
-- [ ] Deve ser possível buscar o extrato bancário do cliente por data
+- [ ] It must be possible find a costumer bank statement by date.
-- [ ] Deve ser possível atualizar dados da conta do cliente
+- [ ] It must be possible to update costumer account data.
-- [ ] Deve ser possível obter dados da conta do cliente
+- [ ] It must be possible obtain costumer account data.
-- [ ] Deve ser possível deletar uma conta
+- [ ] It must be possible delete a account.

 ## Business Rules

-- [ ] Não deve ser possível cadastrar uma conta com CPF já existente
+- [ ] It should not be possible to register an account with an existing CPF.
-- [ ] Não deve ser possível fazer depósito em uma conta não existente
+- [ ] It should not be possible to deposit for a nonexistent account
-- [ ] Não deve ser possível buscar extrato em uma conta não existente
+- [ ] It should not be possible to obtain a bank statement for a nonexistent account.
-- [ ] Não deve ser possível fazer saque em uma conta não existente
+- [ ] It should not be possible to withdraw on a nonexistent account.
-- [ ] Não deve ser possível excluir uma conta não existente
+- [ ] It should not be possible to delete a nonexistent account.
-- [ ] Não deve ser possível fazer saque quando o saldo for insuficiente
+- [ ] It should not be possible to withdraw when account balance is insufficient.

 ---